xonai-computing/xonai-dashboard/docs/docker.md

 </details>

 The Grafana web interface can now be accessed by pasting `localhost:3000` into a browser's address bar.
-The visitor will be directly forwarded to the welcome screen as authentication was disabled during the creation of the custom image, modifications to panels and dashboards can be made after signing in with the username and password `admin`.
+The visitor will be directly forwarded to the welcome screen as authentication was disabled during the creation of the custom image, modifications to panels can be made after signing in with the username and password `admin`.

-Many dashboard panels are blank since local runs do not produce executor metrics or capture cloud infrastructure information.
+Many dashboard panels remain blank since local runs do not produce executor metrics or capture cloud infrastructure information.
 The `Cluster Overview` board visualizes the Docker host as a single-node cluster and displays its system metrics.
 These are captured by the node_exporter container for which a dedicated `Node Exporter` dashboard is available, it displays the host metrics in more detail.
 The `Spark Info` dashboard summarizes the application metrics that are emitted from the Spark container.
 The aforementioned boards should be visited a few minutes after the docker compose command was issued and "Last 5 minutes" should be chosen in the time range selector in the top right corner.